mazin1hn/Devops-Learning-Linux/README.md

-# DevOps Linux Learning
+# Linux

 ## Overview

-This repository documents my progress learning Linux through practical challenges and hands-on exercises.
+This repository documents my progress improving Linux through practical challenges and hands-on exercises.
 It includes solutions and notes from the OverTheWire Bandit wargame, along with summaries of key Linux concepts and command-line tools.

-The goal of this repository is to build strong foundational Linux skills that directly support DevOps, automation, networking, and system administration work.
+The goal of this repository is to bolster strong foundational Linux skills that directly support DevOps, automation, networking, and system administration work.